ansible/community-docs/integration_tests_quick_start_guide.rst

 When covering a module, cover all its options separately and their meaningful combinations.
 Every possible use of the module should be tested against:

-- Idepmotency (Does re-running a task report no changes?)
+- Idempotency (Does re-running a task report no changes?)
-- Check-mode (Does dry-running a task behaves the same as a real run?
+- Check-mode (Does dry-run'ing a task behave the same as a real run?
 Does it not make any changes?)
 - Return values (Does the module return values consistently under different conditions?)

 Each of test actions will have to be tested at least six times: